Midovative/Midovative/README.md

 # 🙎🏽‍♂️💻 Muhydeen Olalekan Afolabi – Junior Cybersecurity Analyst

-Hi there! 👋 I'm Muhydeen Olalekan Afolabi, a passionate and hands-on *Junior Cybersecurity Analyst* with a growing portfolio of real-world projects focused on threat detection, system hardening, and security monitoring.
+Hi there! 👋 I'm Muhydeen Olalekan Afolabi, a passionate and hands-on *Cybersecurity Analyst* with a growing portfolio of real-world projects focused on threat detection, system hardening, and security monitoring.
 I believe in learning by doing, and I’m on a mission to make the digital world safer — one packet at a time.

 ---